RakaPrasetyaHidayat/SawalaLearnHub-Backend_dev/README.md

 Serve as a scalable, modular, and reusable backend foundation With this approach, one backend API can serve multiple LearnHub applications without the need to build separate backends.

-📌 All LearnHub applications communicate with the same API, using consistent endpoints and business rules.
+All LearnHub applications communicate with the same API, using consistent endpoints and business rules.

-🚀 Core API Features
+Core API Features
-🔐 Authentication & Authorization
+Authentication & Authorization

 User login and registration
 Token-based authentication
 Role & permission management (admin, user, etc.)

-👤 User Management

-User profile management
-Account data and access control

-📚 Learning Management
+Learning Management

 Courses and learning materials
 Modules, content, and learning progress tracking

-🔄 Reusable API Design
+Reusable API Design

 Generic and reusable endpoints
 Independent of UI or platform implementation

-⚙️ Scalable & Modular Architecture
+Scalable & Modular Architecture

 Easy to extend for future LearnHub features
 Clean and maintainable code structure